briandgomez/Study/Security+/Security Operations.md

 # Password Security
 - The longer and more complex the password is the better.
 Strong passwords are at least 8 characters long
     - Age
-        - How long the since a password was modified
+        - How long since a password was modified
     - Expiration
         - How long the current password will be usable before it needs to be changed again
     - Password managers
         - Manage multiple/different passwords
     - Password less
         - Authenticate WITHOUT a password (i.e. facial recognition, PIN)
-    - Just-in-time permissions
-        - A user is granted temporary admin access to perform a certain task related to passwords
+    - <u>Just-in-time permissions </u>: gives access only when its needed and take it away afterward (i.e. A user is granted temporary admin access to perform a certain task related to passwords)
-        - Password vaulting
-            - Passwords stored in the vault and determines who gets access to credentials
+        - <u>Password vaulting</u>: storing passwords in a vault and determines what credentials each user can access

 # Scripting and Automation